Lyra0710/Geomagnetic-Storm-Detection/Harsh/readme.md

 ## Project Overview

-Welcome to the DSCOVR project, by Harsh Goyal from India.
-This project focuses on analyzing and predicting space weather using data from the DSCOVR satellite.
-The project primarily utilizes datasets from official sources and applies advanced modeling techniques to understand and forecast space weather patterns.
+Welcome to the DSCOVR project, My role in team was to prepare the dataset for modelling and implement a few models.
+The models which I worked on were ARIMA and LSTM.

 ## Datasets Used